-1. Choose Auditing Configuration from the Available audit options menu (1101).
+1 Choose Auditing Configuration from the Available audit options menu (1101).

 AUDITCON displays menu 1497, 1498, or 1499, which list more configuration options, depending on the setting of the ALLOW AUDIT PASSWORDS option and whether you have sufficient rights to the Audit File object.
-See "Getting Started" on page 145 for the definition of sufficient rights.

-Table 5-2 summarizes the algorithm AUDITCON uses to determine which menu it will display, based on the above two variables.
-Entries in italics will not occur in the NetWare configurations.
+See "Getting Started" on page 137 for the definition of sufficient rights.
+Table 14 on page 150 summarizes the algorithm AUDITCON uses to determine which menu it will display, based on the above two variables.